Australia national rugby union team: 1990s

 The team regrouped and then went into the 1991 World Cup with a renewed attitude.
 In the pool games they beat Argentina, cruised to a 38–3 win over Wales, and beat Samoa 9–3 in a rain soaked game.
 During the quarter-final match against Ireland, Australia were never able to pull away from them and with literally only seconds remaining on the clock, Ireland were up 18–15 before Michael Lynagh scored in the corner to break the hearts of the Irish and qualify for the semi-final against New Zealand.
 In the first half Australia raced to a 13–3 lead and then showed they could defend as the All Blacks unsuccessfully tried to find a way through their line.
 Winning the semi-final, Australia would face England in the final at the home of English Rugby at Twickenham.
 England changed their usually forward-dominated game plan and attempted to play more of a running game.
 It was unsuccessful and Australia battled out a 12–6 win.
-David Campese was named player of the tournament having scored six tries in a series of outstanding performances.
+David Campese was named player of the tournament having scored six tries.
 Victory parades were held back in Australia for their national team.

 Australia's defence of the World Cup in South Africa in 1995 opened with defeat by the home side.
 Pool play was followed by an exit in the quarter-final against England courtesy of a long-range drop-goal from the boot of Rob Andrew.
 This was Australia's second worst World Cup result, on a par with Australia's unexpected exit from the 2007 campaign at the quarter-final stage, also against England.
 The Tri-Nations and Super 12 tournaments were established that year, and started in 1996.
 This pushed the game into professionalism.
 In response to rugby's move to professionalism, the Rugby Union Players Association (RUPA) was established in October 1995 to safeguard the interests of Australia's professional rugby players.